Claire Eastham struggled with anxiety and self-kindness until she learned to "fake it until she made it." Here's how she silenced her inner critic.

-I still feel the guilt, but like criticism, I let it wash over me.
+I still feel the guilt, but like my new attitude towards criticism, I let it wash over me.
 Then I stay put…. and you know what?
 It feels glorious.

 Faking it with actions, rather than expecting to feel genuine self-compassion, was a good start.
 It helped me to form some new, healthy habits.

-I can’t stop my brain from being critical, but I can turn the volume down on its negativity with some basic self-care.
+I can’t stop my brain from being critical, but I can turn the volume down on its negativity with some essential self-care.

 The individual(s) who have written and created the content in and whose images appear in this article have been paid by Teva Pharmaceuticals for their contributions.
 This content represents the opinions of the contributor and does not necessarily reflect those of Teva Pharmaceuticals.
 Similarly, Teva Pharmaceuticals does not review, control, influence or endorse any content related to the contributor's websites or social media networks.
 This content is intended for informational and educational purposes and should not be considered medical advice or recommendations.
 Consult a qualified medical professional for diagnosis and before beginning or changing any treatment regimen.